Nats-ji/CP77-Advanced-Settings/README.md

 5. Press <kbd>Default</kbd> to reset to default.

 ## Disclaimer
-Some(most) of the settings have unknown effects to the game, and may or may not crash your game.
+Some(most) of the settings have unknown effects on the game, and may or may not crash your game.
 Please proceed at your own risk.

 If the settings you changed have resulted in a crash, please remove the `user_options.json` inside `Cyberpunk 2077\bin\x64\plugins\cyber_engine_tweaks\mods\advanced_settings\` and restart your game.